How to Get Lead-Free/RoHS II/Reach Status

 Vishay Intertechnology recognizes the environmental concerns caused by lead and has started the process of eliminating or reducing the lead content of Vishay products.

 Electronics companies in Japan and lawmakers in Europe have established goals for the elimination of lead from electronic products in their regions.
 Time frames for meeting these goals range from the year 2003 to the year 2006.
 The United States has not issued specific legislation to eliminate lead at this time.
 Vishay intends to meet all legislative mandates within the time frames expected by our customer base.

 The majority of all Vishay's products have lead-free terminations and we expect 100% of required products to have lead-free terminations by June 2006.
 Details of lead-free implementations will be provided in product change notifications (PCNs).
 In addition, a summary of the lead-free status by product family along with other important information is available from the sections below.

-These downloadable Excel files contain detailed information regarding Vishay's lead-free conversion program and RoHS compliance:
+These downloadable Excel files contain detailed information regarding Vishay's lead-free conversion program and Recast RoHS II compliance:

 Q. What is Vishay's definition of lead-free plating/finish?

 A. There is no intentionally added lead (<1000 PPM as per the JEDEC standard) in the plating/finish.